Coast Guard Reserve

 Before Serving in the Coast Guard Reserve

-To join the Coast Guard Reserve, you must be a U.S. citizen or resident alien between 18 and 39 years old (17 with parental consent).
+To join the Coast Guard Reserve, you must be a U.S. citizen or resident alien between 17 and 40 years old.
 While GEDs are sometimes accepted, high school diplomas are preferred.
 All recruits take the Armed Services Vocational Aptitude Battery test to determine placement.

 Coast Guard reservists undergo Basic Training at the Coast Guard Training Center in Cape May, New Jersey, for eight weeks.
 Reservists also train one weekend per month and two weeks every summer.

 The Coast Guard Reserve relies on all kinds of skills — including some you may already have.
 Whether you fill a position similar to your civilian job or learn a new professional career skill, the Coast Guard Reserve will make you better trained and more employable for the future.
 Interested in full-time service?
 Take a look at the Coast Guard.